rubymotion-community/motion-firebase/README.md

 *The priority to be set after the connection is lost.*

     and_then
-*Block to be triggered when the operation has been queued up on the Fireball servers*
+*Block to be triggered when the operation has been queued up on the Firebase servers*